Amity University Noida-B.Tech Admissions 2026

-Easiest shift of JEE Mains 2025 Session 1 - The JEE Mains exam analysis is out now.
-Those who appeared for the NTA JEE Mains exam can know “which was the easiest shift in JEE Mains 2025?” here.
-Learning about the easiest shift in JEE Mains 2025 is crucial to calculate the JEE Main marks vs percentile.
+Easiest shift of JEE Mains 2025 Session 1 - The Institutes has released the JEE Main 2025 exam analysis online.
+Candidates who appeared for the NTA JEE Main exam can check it here.
+The marks vs percentile for JEE Main can also be used to assess the easiest shift in the exam .
 The National Testing Agency conducted the JEE Main B.Tech exam in two shifts on January 22, 23, 24, 28 and 29, 2025.
 The difficulty level in each paper was different with some being the toughest shift of JEE Main 2025 and others being the easier question papers.
 Jan 22 shift 1 exam is considered the easiest shift of JEE Mains 2025 session 1 based on the detailed JEE Main exam analysis by experts.

 This Story also Contains